 For enhanced data security, operative data is not stored on the facial recognition camera device and is instead stored on a secure server.
 This also means that workforce data is visible across devices and sites, to enable construction companies to access information on workforce health and safety, efficiency and compliance at a group level, to impact performance improvements in real time.

-Li Wang, Managing Director at Biosite Systems Ltd, explains: “Construction faces particular challenges when it comes to workforce management, particularly due to the transient nature of the workforce.
+Biosite Systems Ltd’s Managing Director, explains: “Construction faces particular challenges when it comes to workforce management, particularly due to the transient nature of the workforce.
 The role of digitalisation and the power of data is a hot topic at the moment but is only truly valuable if you have total visibility of high-quality, accurate data that lets you assess things like efficiency, safety and compliance holistically, at a group level.

 “There is clearly interest in facial recognition technology in the age of COVID-19 but for us it was important not to develop an ‘off the shelf’ solution and to offer something that focused on data integrity, accuracy and security, not just contactless site entry.